EricaXia/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: M.S. in Data Science
+  - course: M.S. in Applied Data Science
     institution: University of Southern California
     year: exp.
 2021
   - course: B.A. in Statistics and Economics